johndebord/.emacs.d/README.md

 Modularized Emacs Configuration.

 Top-level files hold the logic to initialize the lower-level files.
+- `init.el`: the initialization file.
+- `process`: notes on interesting/convenient processes.
 - `README.md`: what you're currently reading.
-- `init.el`: the initialization file.

 The `config` folder contains all custom configurations.
 - `external`: libraries that refer to external downloads.